 A pink and blue color scheme was carried out in the decorations.
-Table centerpiece was a large cake deco-rated with a miniature baby in blue sleepers on a large ruffled pillow.
-Gifts were placed in a pink and blue dec-orated basket.
+Table centerpiece was a large cake decorated with a miniature baby rated with a miniature baby in blue sleepers on a large ruffled pillow.
+Gifts were placed in a pink and blue decorated basket.
 Stuffed animals placed about the room added to the decorations.
-Sev-eral "baby" games were played after which Mrs. Davis pened her gifts.
+Several "baby" games ware eral "baby" games were played after which Mrs. Davis pened her gifts.

 Refreshments were served Mmes.
-Marguerite Williams, mother of the honoree, Betty Hunter, Diana Fichter, Donna Gregory, Evelyn Bur-lingam, Jan Leech, Jerry Moon, Jan Weyant; Misses Karen Lind and Joanne Is-
+Marguerite Williams, mother of the honoree, Betty Hunter, Diana Fichter, Dona Gregory, Evelyn Bur-lingam, Jan Leech, Jerry Moon, Jan Weyant; Misses Karen Lind and Joanne Is-